 8.2.3.1.
-Recording of 12-lead ECGs
+Recording of 12-Lead ECGs

 A triplicate 12-lead ECG will be obtained using a GE Marquette MAC1200® / MAC1200ST® recorder connected via a fixed network connection to the MUSE® Cardiology Information System (MUSE) after the subject has been resting for at least 10 minutes.
-ECGs will be conducted before PK/PD/biomarker blood sampling if these 2 events occur at the same time.
-The timing of ECGs is described in the Schedule of Activities (Table 1 and Table 2).
+12-lead ECGs will be conducted before PK/PD/biomarker blood sampling if these 2 events occur at the same time.
+The timing of 12-lead ECGs is described in the Schedule of Activities (Table 1 and Table 2).

-ECGs recorded during screening will be stored electronically on the MUSE information system.
-Only ECG recorded electronically will be valid ECG for any purpose other than safety assessment.
+12-lead ECGs recorded during screening will be stored electronically on the MUSE information system.
+Only ECGs recorded electronically will be valid ECGs for any purpose other than safety assessment.
 ECG printouts may be filed in the subject's case report form (CRF) for medical safety reviews.

-Each ECG recorder will be set up to the required technical specifications and containing the information required to identify the records.
+Each 12-lead ECG recorder will be set up to the required technical specifications and containing the information required to identify the records.
 Each ECG recording will be clearly identified (Subject ID, visit date, and the actual times of ECG recordings).